1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Residents acted as political agents, reducing rulers’ freedom.

-41. Wellesley’s system of political control through Residents was especially effective in:
+41. Wellesley’s system of political control through Residents was especially effective in___________.

 A) Awadh and Hyderabad